Mshl2299/Ast-Emmental/README.md

 Now the game should be running.
 Make sure to press the "**How To**" button, and you can mute audio by pressing the **speaker icon**!

 ### Thanks for checking my game out! :star:

+(P.S.
+"Emmental" is a type of cheese :)

 ## Connect with Me: :speech_balloon:
 [<img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" width="100" height="100">](https://instagram.com/mshl_1209_)\